studersi/test-4/Tutorial-01-README.md

 ###What are we doing?

-We are configuring a minimal Apache web server and will occasionally be talking to it with curl, the TRACE methods and ab.
+We are configuring a minimal Apache web server and will occasionally be talking to it with curl, the TRACE method and ab.

 ###Why are we doing this?